NetbeheerNederland/Interfacespecificatie-elektriciteit-productie-eenheden-RfG/informatie-specificatie/message_specification.md

 ### Description of data model per actor
-All field descriped in the tables are mandatory (form the 61850 standard or required to meet this RfG specification)
+All field descriped in the tables are mandatory (form the 61850 standard or required to meet this specification)

 **DRCT for local DER control function**